ansys/pymapdl/doc/source/user_guide/parameters.rst

 **CANNOT** be seen in the :attr:`Mapdl.parameters <ansys.mapdl.core.Mapdl.parameters>` attribute under any circumstances.
 Their use is not recommended.

-You can still retrieve thse special paraemtesr using any of the normal methods for retrieving parameters.
+You can still retrieve these special parameters using any of the normal methods for retrieving parameters.
 However, you must know the parameter name: